How to Become a Tax Preparers in Wyoming

 Obtain Wyoming licensure or certification

 Wyoming may require specific licensing or professional certification for tax preparerss.
-Requirements vary by state — contact the Wyoming Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Wyoming Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Wyoming

-Wyoming employs 120 tax preparers.
-The highest concentrations are in Cheyenne.
+Wyoming employs 90 tax preparers.

 Tax Preparers salary range in Wyoming